Composer in Residence Program

 The Plano Symphony Orchestra is dedicated to bringing new music into the world through presenting world premieres, by the commissioning of local composers to create new pieces of music, and by the addition of a new Composer in Residence Program.

 These world premieres and new compositions have brought a unique perspective to the Plano Symphony from a wide array of talented writers.
+The Plano Symphony Orchestra’s Composer-in-Residence Program is made possible by a gift from Tammy and Charles Miller.

 The Composer in Residence Program is generously underwritten by